No slams, but Machado, Padres end Astros’ 8-game win streak

+SAN DIEGO (AP) — There were no flashy grand slams for the San Diego Padres, just a gritty, grind-em-out effort from the bullpen after Garrett Richards lasted only two innings.

-SAN DIEGO (AP) — Manny Machado hit a pair of RBI singles and scored a run for the San Diego Padres, who beat Houston 4-3 Friday night to snap the Astros’ eight-game winning streak.
+Javy Guerra took over after Richards departed and Manny Machado hit a pair of RBI singles for the Padres, who beat Houston 4-3 Friday night to snap the Astros’ eight-game win streak.

+There certainly was stress when rookie manager Jayce Tingler had to turn early to his depleted bullpen, which has been shaky in recent games.

+“I feel like I’m aging in dog years, but it’s fun.
+It’s a blast,” Tingler said.

 The Padres won their fifth straight but failed to add on to their MLB record of hitting a grand slam in four straight games, which they accomplished in sweeping the Texas Rangers in a four-game, home-and-home series.
 Eric Hosmer, who had the historic fourth slam on Thursday night, batted with the bases loaded with two outs in the sixth against the Astros and grounded out.

-Machado had the third slam in the streak, a walkoff shot in the 10th inning for a 6-3 win Wednesday night.
+Machado had the third slam in the streak, a game-ending shot in the 10th inning for a 6-3 win Wednesday night.

 Machado singled home Hosmer in the first and singled in Trent Grisham in the two-run fifth, both off Lance McCullers Jr. (2-2).
 Hosmer and Grisham were both aboard on doubles.